-The foundations to the Sykes Cottages "pillars" are underpinned by its technical platforms and operational efficiencies.
-This includes a scalable multi product and region business, built to last, with virtual networks and workspaces on demand, controlled by a robust and efficient financial operation.
+The foundations to the Forge Holiday Group are underpinned by its technical platforms and operational efficiencies.
+This includes a scalable multi product and regional business, built to last, with virtual networks and workspaces on demand, controlled by a robust and efficient financial operation.

-To enable Sykes Cottages Group to continue to provide a superior proposition to Owners and guests it drives a culture of continuous improvement and provides employees with the tools to drive excellence.
-To scale its operation effectively and efficiently Sykes Cottages Group leverages technology and data.
+To enable Forge Holiday Group to continue to provide a superior proposition to Property owners and guests it drives a culture of continuous improvement and provides employees with the tools to drive excellence.
+To scale its operation effectively and efficiently Forge Holiday Group leverages its people, technology and data.